timkoopmans/gridinit-jmeter/README.md

 end
 ```

-### Response Assertions
+### Response Assertion

 You can use the `assert` method to extract values from a server response using a regular expression.
-For laughs, this is aliased as the `web_reg_find` method.
+This is aliased as the `web_reg_find` method.
 This method is typically used inside a `visit` or `submit` block.

 ```ruby
 visit "Altentee", "http://altentee.com" do